Table of contents: Checking the condition of the brake… ↓ Removal brake pads ↓ Removal the brake cylinder of a drum… ↓

 Support the car from behind.

-Rotate the rim or brake drum so that the hole for the wheel bolt is in front at the top.
+Turn the wheel rim or brake drum so that the wheel bolt hole is at the front and top.

-Press the adjusting key up with a screwdriver through the hole for the wheel bolt - this will compress the brake pads.
+Press the adjusting key upwards with a screwdriver through the wheel bolt hole - this will compress the brake pads.

 Remove the wheel bearing grease cap.